agentrickard/domain/README.txt

 module automatically assigns all content to the currently active domain.
 If this value is set to 'Show on all sites,' then all new content will be assigned to all sites _in addition to_ the active domain.

+If you set this value to 'Only show on selected sites,' you must configure the Node type settings described in section 4.8.2.

 ----
 4.2.2   Debugging Status